DecodeGenetics/popSTR/README.md

 #PopSTR - A Population based microsatellite genotyper

-PopSTR has three steps and one must iterate between steps 2 and 3 five times:
+PopSTR has three steps and one must iterate between steps 2 and 3 five times or use the kernel provided(see bottom of file):

 ###1. computeReadAttributes - Find useable reads, estimate number of repeats in them and compute their attributes for logistic regression.